PolMine/PolMine.github.io/corpora.md

 permalink: /corpora/
 ---

-XML/TEI versions of corpora are publicly available under Creative Commons licenses for non-commercial users either at GitHub, or for cooperation partners through our [GitLab server](https://gitlab.sowi.uni-due.de).
-GitHub/GitLab offers tools for tracking the differences of versions and comes with a issue tracking system very useful for quality management purposes.
+XML/TEI versions of most corpora are publicly available under Creative Commons licenses for non-commercial users either at GitHub, or for cooperation partners through our [GitLab server](https://gitlab.sowi.uni-due.de).
+GitHub/GitLab offers tools for tracking the differences of versions and comes with an issue tracking system very useful for quality management purposes.

-Linguistically annotated versions of corpora that have been indexed and imported into the Corpus Workbench are shipped using R data packages.
+Linguistically annotated versions of corpora that have been indexed and imported into the Corpus Workbench are either shipped using R data packages or as stand-alone tarballs which can be installed and managed with the [cwbtools](https://cran.r-project.org/web/packages/cwbtools/index.html) package.
 In combination with the polmineR package, large corpora will work (more or less) out of the box on average computers that everybody can afford.
 To keep the initial installation size of data packages modest, they only include small sample data and corpus-specific functionality at the outset.
 Full corpora can then be downloaded from a dedicated webspace.
 The following corpora are accessible accordingly.

 ---